daytonaio/content/guides/20250126_sapat_guide.md

 - Use Whisper to transcribe large datasets for training custom ASR or NLP models.
 - Generate labeled data for machine learning pipelines.

-## Introducing Sapat: A Tool for Whisper-Powered Transcription
+## Introducing Sapat: A Whisper-Powered Transcription CLI Tool

 While Whisper is a powerful tool, using it directly can require technical expertise and setup. **Sapat** simplifies this process by providing a user-friendly interface and seamless integration with Whisper (and other AI models like OpenAI and Groq).
 Here's what Sapat offers: